Write Your Memoir in 12 Weeks

 Jumping off of memory work from last week, you’ll keep relentless watch on your balance of showing and telling, use of close focus description and telling details, sense activation, somatic response, and visceral reverb.
 What does language allow the reader to see and feel?

-Optional Reading: Jo Ann Beard, “Fourth State of Matter”; Katie Cunningham, “I Didn’t Know What to Wear to My Brother’s Funeral”; Richard Wright, Black Boy
+Suggested Reading: Jo Ann Beard, “Fourth State of Matter”; Katie Cunningham, “I Didn’t Know What to Wear to My Brother’s Funeral”; Richard Wright, Black Boy

 Week 8: In Space + Time

-Third virtual meetup with a voluntary one-hour silent writing session and an optional Memory Map prompt to conjure up all things setting.
 What purpose does the setting serve in your narrative?
 How do the characters move through time and space?
 How do you navigate real geographical elements and manipulate multiple timelines?
 Where on earth are we?
 Write 1,000-2,000 words with particular attention to sense of place.

-Optional Reading: Colson Whitehead, “Lost and Found”; Sven Birkerts, Time in the Art of the Memoir; Carmen Maria Machado, In The Dream House
+Suggested Reading: Colson Whitehead, “Lost and Found”; Sven Birkerts, Time in the Art of the Memoir; Carmen Maria Machado, In The Dream House

 Week 9: Inside / Outside Story